fieserWolF/convertron3000/doc/Convertron.md

 (next release candidate)

+- all settings can now be written to a file and restored to a file (json format)
 - rearranged the main layout to simplify the workflow (all controls are closer by now)
 - rewritten the whole code, split up into parts
 - rearranged the documentation